‘Dance Moms’ New Season Confirmed, Show To Continue With Or Without Abby Lee Miller

 While it looks like all of the tears and sadness was for naught, does this mean that some of the girls from Dance Moms won’t be returning next season and the team will, again, undergo changes?

-The Dance Moms team, or official Abby Lee Dance Company’s (ALDC) Elite team has been a revolving door over the past couple of years.
+The Dance Moms team, or Abby Lee Dance Company’s (ALDC) Elite team, has been a revolving door over the past couple of years.
 Abby Lee Miller has spent time auditioning girls for the team, only to dismiss them if they didn’t bring home a win, leaving many of them distraught and depressed.
 However, Abby has claimed in the past that the Dance Moms producers are in charge of these switches and that she often wants the girls to continue on the team.

 However, it does look like the show will be continuing without Abby, proving that in the world of Dance Moms, even the boss is replaceable.